Jason Van Dyke trial: Chicago cop found guilty of second degree murder of Laquan McDonald

 Defense attorney Daniel Herbert told jurors McDonald was an “out-of-control individual who didn’t care about anyone,” and argued that his client was a “scared police officer who was fearful of his life and the life of others.”

-A police academy teacher testified that Van Dyke was trained to shoot rapidly and immediately reload his gun.
+Pushing back, prosecutors challenged his account of McDonald raising a knife before being shot.

+“You’ve sat here for several days.
+Where do you see it on the video?”
+Gleason asked Van Dyke.
+When he replied that the video didn’t show his perspective, Gleason showed Van Dyke an animation created by his own defense team.
+Van Dyke said he didn’t see his perspective on that model either, however.

 The defense also called a pharmacology expert who claimed McDonald was “whacked on this PCP.”
 James O’Donnell testified that McDonald was more vulnerable to hallucinations because he didn’t take his prescribed medication – an antipsychotic and a mood stabilizer.
-His comments gave weight to the defense’s claims that McDonald was a danger.

-CHICAGO POLICE BRACE FOR UNREST AFTER VAN DYKE VERDICT: 'WE HAVE SOME LONG DAYS...
-AHEAD OF US'
+CHICAGO'S CHILDREN CAUGHT IN THE CROSSFIRE: ALARMING NUMBER OF MINORS SHOT OR KILLED IN VIOLENCE-PLAGUED CITY

 Van Dyke claimed he shot McDonald 16 times when the teen swung a knife at him.
-Grainy dashcam video — released 13 months later after a court order — showed McDonald holding a knife at the side of his body, about 15 feet away from VanDyke, and walking away from him and other officers who'd responded to a report that the youth was trying to break into vehicles.
+Grainy dash cam video — released 13 months later after a court order — showed McDonald holding a knife at the side of his body, about 15 feet away from VanDyke, and walking away from him and other officers who'd responded to a report that the youth was trying to break into vehicles.
 McDonald fell to the pavement less than two seconds after he was shot.
 Van Dyke continued shooting for another 12 seconds, emptying his 16-shot semiautomatic gun.

 Prosecutors, who rested their case Sept.
 20, called the 2014 killing “completely unnecessary” and argued that race had been a factor in the brutal incident.
 They claimed that on the night McDonald was shot and killed, the only thing VanDyke saw was a “black boy walking down the street” who had the “audacity to ignore the police.”